msmielak/Brushtail_possum_activity/README.md

-# BBrushtail possum terrestrial activity patterns are driven by climatic conditions, breeding and moonlight intensity
+# Brushtail possum terrestrial activity patterns are driven by climatic conditions, breeding and moonlight intensity

 This is a public data and code repository for "Brushtail possum terrestrial activity patterns are driven by climatic conditions, breeding and moonlight intensity"